-- Transfer to two 8-in. x 4-in. loaf pans coated with cooking spray.
+- Transfer to two 8x4-in. loaf pans coated with cooking spray.
 Sprinkle with walnuts.
-Bake at 350° for 45-55 minutes or until a toothpick inserted near the center comes out clean.
+Bake at 350° for 45-55 minutes or until a toothpick inserted in the center comes out clean.
 Cool for 10 minutes before removing from pans to wire racks.
 Yield: 2 loaves (12 slices each).

 "We were totally impressed with this GF banana bread recipe.
 It is almost impossible to get a soft, non crumbly bread recipe using GF flour.
 This one is superb!
 I did not have any applesauce so I used same amount of apple butter in place of applesauce.
 Delicious!
 Thank you so much for this recipe Five Stars for sure"